acieroid/wassail/README.md

 2. Install dependencies for this project

-> opam install core incremental incr_map pps ppx_jane ppx_compare
+> opam install - core core_kernel ppx_compare ppx_inline_test ppx_jane wasm

+(This list of dependencies may be outdated, you can find it by running `dune external-lib-deps ./bin/main.exe`)

 Running the tests
 -----------------

-> dune runtest
+> make test

 Running the executable
 ----------------------
+> make
-> dune exec ./bin/main.exe foo.wat
+> ./main.exe foo.wat

 Running the interface
 ---------------------

-> dune build ./js/jsbridge.bc.js
+> make js

-Then you can open interface.html
+Then you can open `interface/cfg-viz.html`.